 It is noteworthy that now looks like a perfect time to enter the competitive market with the solutions of a large scale and great privacy expertise.
-If you have any ideas about this, and looking for a reliable vendor to help you with software development, contact Elinext.
+If you have any ideas about this, and are looking for a reliable vendor to help you with software development, contact Elinext.

-But a wave of misinformation on social media, not helped by Facebook’s abysmal track record on privacy and its reputation for obfuscating changes to its various terms of service agreements, has resulted in a full-blown WhatsApp backlash that has users fleeing to competitors like Signal and Telegram.
+A wave of misinformation on social media, not helped by Facebook’s abysmal track record on privacy and its reputation for obfuscating changes to its various terms of service agreements, has resulted in a full-blown WhatsApp backlash that has users fleeing to competitors like Signal and Telegram.

 WhatsApp head Will Cathcart also had to go to Twitter to post a thread trying to explain what’s actually going on.

 “With end-to-end encryption, we cannot see your private chats or calls, and neither can Facebook.
-We’re committed to this technology and committed to defending it globally,”said Cathcart.
+We’re committed to this technology and committed to defending it globally,” – said Cathcart.

 Replace Facebook, Google services: Mission Impossible?